 If you’re looking for a free food tracking app, then typically MyFitnessPal is going to be your best bet.
 Though there is a premium paid version of MyFitnessPal that you can use, the free version is actually pretty comprehensive and covers almost everything you need to get started with tracking your food.

-A small note to mention on the usability of the apps is that for me at least 8 fit has the best user interface, it’s very clear and easy to use which is a big plus for me.
+A small note to mention on the usability of the apps is that 8 fit has the best user interface, it’s very clear and easy to use, which may make it worth trying for some people.